kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   kubelet and volume controllers and enables shims and translation logic to route volume operations from the GCE-PD in-tree plugin to PD CSI plugin.
   Requires CSIMigration and CSIMigrationGCE feature flags enabled and PD CSI plugin installed and configured on all nodes in the cluster.
+This flag has been deprecated in favor of the `InTreePluginGCEUnregister` feature flag which prevents the registration of in-tree GCE PD plugin.
 - `CSIMigrationOpenStack`: Enables shims and translation logic to route volume operations from the Cinder in-tree plugin to Cinder CSI plugin.
 Supports falling back to in-tree Cinder plugin if a node does not have Cinder CSI